 Compared to other widely-available retirement and pension programs such as SSS and GSIS, investing in PERA will give us more control over our financial futures because we have the freedom to choose the instrument where we can put our money.

-If you’re aiming for FIRE (financial independence/retire early) and actually want to have a higher amount for retirement than what can be earned through PERA, I still recommend that you fully maximize PERA first before putting your money in taxed instruments.
-For example, your first Php 100,000 for retirement should be placed in a PERA account to maximize the tax-free status and the 5% tax credits.
-The remaining funds can then be placed in other financial instrument of your choice.
+FIREIf you're aiming for FIRE (financial independence/retire early) and actually want to have a higher amount for retirement than what can be earned through PERA, I still recommend that you fully maximize PERA first before putting your… Click To Tweet

 I hope that this post will convince you to open a PERA account and invest for your retirement.
 I’m very passionate about this issue because I have seen a lot of people who suffered greatly because they or somebody close to them were unprepared for retirement.